 - Wait until sunrise when there’s less wind.

-As a landscape photographer, you’ll learn how to use your camera and equipment more effectively and in some tricky or unusual situations (think heavy storms) that bring great amounts of drama to your composition.
+But at the end of the day, any pain you endured to get that killer shot will be a magnificent feeling and make the endeavour worthwhile.
+As a landscape photographer, you’ll learn how to use your camera and equipment more effectively and in some tricky or unusual situations (think heavy storms) that bring significant amounts of drama to your composition.

 Landscape photography provides many opportunities for experimentation and growth in technique and skill.
 As you become more familiar with your initial camera and lenses, you can experiment with different lenses, lighting and camera settings.
 Experimentation is recommended.